abi-abinash-barik/TwinPhish-Framework/README.md

 deauther
 ```

-Install a compatible ESP8266 board package for the hardware used in your authorized lab.
+Install the compatible ESP8266 Deauther board package.

-### 4. Flash the firmware
+### 4. Open the project

 1. Download or clone this repository.
-2. Open `TwinPhish_Framework-8.ino` in Arduino IDE.
+2. Open the main `.ino` file using Arduino IDE.
-3. Select the correct ESP8266 board under:
+3. Select the appropriate ESP8266 Deauther board from:

 ```text
 Tools > Board
 ```

-4. Select the connected device under:
+4. Select your device under:

 ```text
 Tools > Port
 ```

-5. Review the code and confirm that credential collection is disabled.
-6. Upload the firmware and wait for the process to complete.
+5. Click **Upload** and wait for the firmware flashing process to complete.

 ---

-## Lab Workflow
+## Using the Framework

-### 1. Connect to management WiFi
+### Connect to TwinPhish

 1. Power on the flashed ESP8266 device.
-2. Connect an instructor-controlled computer or phone to:
+2. From your computer or test phone, connect to:

 ```text
 SSID: TwinPhish-Framework